What are the rights of residence of economically inactive UK nationals who live in France on a low income?

 Nevertheless, in the case of existing UK nationals in France, if they are unable to meet the twin test of sufficient resources and health cover, it would be impossible for them to obtain a residence permit to live in France when the UK finally leaves the EU.

 Whether British nationals in France post-Brexit without sufficient resources could be asked to leave the country remains more questionable.
 Although it may happen in isolated cases, a more likely general outcome is a residence permit granted on an annual basis.
 The French government have stated that they will take a 'generous and flexible' view of the position of British nationals.
+In addition, although annually thousands of households are ordered to quit France, in a large percentage of cases the order is not enforced.

 In considering such a case the French authorities would have to have regard to European law, which states that such action should only be taken where there is either a necessity to protect public order, or to protect public finances.
-If the household concerned is neither a threat to public order nor a burden on the social security system it is difficult to see that they could be justified in such terms.

 There are also likely to be extenuating circumstances in many cases, such as age, death of spouse, divorce, medical circumstances, or duration of residence in France.
 Where, however, the person claims a right of residence on the basis of duration of residence the authorities are likely to be less sympathetic if they have not made an income tax declaration.
 Whatever the level or your source of income, if you are resident in France you are required to make an annual tax declaration.
+Similarly, if there has been no attempt at assimilation, notably in the development of language competence, might the case be viewed less favourably.

 One option open to such households would be to become employed or start a business prior to the UK finally leaving the EU in 2020/21.
 Neither European law or French law imposes a test of resources on those who are employed, and business registration offers automatic health registration.